blubrandi/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .forEach iterates through each item in the array and changes it.  .map does not change the original array, but creates a new array with the changed array values.

 2. What is the difference between a function and a method?

+    A method is a function that is a property of an object.
+A function, in itself, is tied to a specific object.

 3. What is closure?

+    Closure is an environment that creates and holds variables within that environment.
+Example:  variables declared within a closure cannot be accessed outside that environment, or closure, and anything nested within that environment, or closure, can access any variable that is declared within that same closure.

 4. Describe the four rules of the 'this' keyword.

+    1. Window binding - ties the this keyword to global/widow variables/objects 'catch all'
+    2. Implicit Binding - The this keyword points to the object on which the function was called.
+Uses a dot with the onject to the left of it when invoking.
+    3. Explicit Binding - Uses call, apply, or bind to invoke a function with a value with this
+    4. New - creates a new object, this points to the object that was created

 5. Why do we need super() in an extended class?

+    The super() keyword allows us to access the properties of an object's parent.

 ## Project Set up